• Skip to primary navigation

 Next, add a scoop of chicken mixture and some shredded cheese in each tortilla.
 Tightly roll them up and place them seam-side down on the baking sheet.

-shredded cheese being sprinkled into tortillas with shredded chicken
+Shredded cheese being sprinkled into tortillas on top of a shredded chicken mixture.

 How to Freeze Taquitos